 Cat-M1: also known as LTE-M defines a 1.4 MHz radio channel size and about 375 kbps of throughput.
 It is optimized for coverage and long battery life, outperforming 2G/GPRS, while being similar to previous LTE standards.

 Cat-NB1 also known as NB-IoT, defines a 200 kHz radio channel size and around 60 kbps of uplink speed.
 It's optimized for ultra low throughput and specifically designed for IoT devices with a very long battery life.
 NB-IoT shares some features with LTE such as operating in licensed spectrum, but it's a very different protocol.
+It should be noted that NB-IoT has many restrictions as does not offer full IP connectivity and does not support mobility.
+When moving between cells, you will need to reconnect.

 Please note: The GPy and FiPy only support the two protocols above and are not compatible with older LTE standards.